-This week’s parasha begins the book of Bamidbar, the fourth book of the Torah, giving a detailed description of the Israelites’ encampment surrounding the Mishkan, or Tabernacle.
+Bamidbar (Numbers), this week’s parasha, begins the fourth book of the Torah, also called Bamidbar, giving a detailed description of the Israelites’ encampment surrounding the Mishkan, or Tabernacle.

 As we approach Shavuot, a holiday that emphasizes the importance of welcoming the foreigner and convert, Eitan Cooper, Executive Vice President of The Schechter Institutes, focuses on our relationship to the foreigner by drawing inspiration from our sages Hillel and Shammai, and finds this as an opportunity to welcome the converted people who come knocking at our door and that access to the Divine Presence is not merely an unconditional and inherited privilege.

 This week’s Torah portion, Bamidbar, contains a detailed description of the Israelite encampment in the desert.
 The Twelve Tribes surround the Levite camp within, and inside the Levite camp is the Tabernacle (Mishkan).
 The symmetrical arrangement of the encampment places a hereditary caste of Priests (Cohanim), who, at this point in time, are Moses and Aaron and Aaron’s sons, at the entrance to the Mishkan.
 Only the Cohanim may approach the inner sanctum.
 A foreigner, (the term used is Zar) who approaches the Mishkan, will be killed.
 By this definition, anyone who is not a Levite, including the rest of the Israelites, is a foreigner.
 The expression is repeated three times, “The Foreigner who approaches will be killed”, (והזר הקרב יומת) and leaves no doubt: The Mishkan is the source of life, but it is also brings death.